yndajas/qgjam-2023/README.md

 [Explosion sprite sheet][explosion-sprite-sheet] and [guide][explosion-tutorial]
 by [PlayWithFurcifer][play-with-furcifer]

-Voiceovers by Weli Yu and Ynda Jas (they/them)
+Voiceover and sound effects by Weli Yu and Ynda Jas (they/them)

 The rest by Ynda Jas (they/them)